ProfessionalWiki/Network/README.md

 Pull requests to remove those limitations are welcome.

-You can also contact [Professional.Wiki](https://professional.wiki/) for [Professional MediaWiki development](https://professional.wiki/en/mediawiki-development) services.
+You can also contact [Professional Wiki](https://professional.wiki/) for [Professional MediaWiki development](https://professional.wiki/en/mediawiki-development) services.

 ## Contribution and support